tniessen/node-pqclean/README.md

 continue with the installation, but only the WebAssembly backend will be available at runtime.

-**Because of the limited stack size on Windows (see [nodejs/node#43630][]), some algorithms are disabled when using the native addon on Windows.** If access to these algorithms is desired, keep reading.

 It is possible to customize the installation procedure through the use of an npm config variable `pqclean-backend`.